creasico/laravel-nusa/README.md

 That's why we choose [cahyadsn/wilayah](https://github.com/cahyadsn/wilayah) it has robust and strong database in terms of legality, but its not actually a package that can be installed as dependency.
 By that said, it has some work to-do.

+We also found that [w3appdev/kodepos](https://github.com/w3appdev/kodepos) provides better database structures that can easily mapped with databases from [cahyadsn/wilayah](https://github.com/cahyadsn/wilayah) in single query.

 Why PHP `>=8.1` and Laravel `>=10.0`, you may ask?
 Because, why not?

 ## Installation